<>

 The Bulgarian Tsar concentrated his most powerful units in the two wings and left the center relatively weak in order to surround the enemy when the center would yield to the Byzantine attack.
 Symeon himself was in charge of a large cavalry unit hidden behind the hills.

 The Byzantines were completely routed.
-Leo Phocas was saved by fleeing to Mesembria (modern Nesebar) but by the end of the day the Bulgarians overwhelmed the defenders of Mesembria and captured the town.
-Leo Phocas barely escaped by boarding a ship.
+Leo Phokas was saved by fleeing to Mesembria (modern Nesebar) but by the end of the day the Bulgarians overwhelmed the defenders of Mesembria and captured the town.
+Leo Phokas barely escaped by boarding a ship.

 Noteworthy: